Thankfully, we’ve got the solution to get Discord installed and running in no time, so don’t worry about it.

 Fix 1: Delete Discord Files In Localappdata & Appdata

-- To begin with, close Discord via the Task Manager (right-click on the Taskbar and select ‘’Task Manager’’, then select the Discord process and click on ‘’End Task’’).
+- To begin with, close Discord by accessing the Task Manager (right-click on the Taskbar and select ‘’Task Manager’’, then select the Discord process and click on ‘’End Task’’).

 - Next, right-click on the Windows start menu icon in the bottom left-hand corner of the desktop.

-- In the contextual menu that appears, select ”Run.”
+- In the contextual menu that just appeared, select ”Run.”

 - In the small ”Run” window in the bottom left-hand corner, enter ”%appdata%” into the empty field and click on the ”Run” button below.